 In addition to language classes, the Department of World Languages, Literatures, and Cultures offers a broad variety of courses on cultures taught in English.
-All courses are 3 credit hours, have no prerequisites, and can be used as an Advanced Elective and/or to fulfill the University Core-Curricular.
+All courses are 3 credit hours, have no prerequisites, and can be used as an Advanced Elective or apply to some minors(see course description below).
 All courses meet CLASS Distribution Requirements (either Diversity & Global Issues or Communication & Digital Skills).

 WLLC 3100: Arab Cultures in Film & Music (face to face; offered every other year)

 This course explores Arab modern histories and cultures through the lens of film and music.
 Through the medium of movies and songs, students will examine the roots of some of the most prominent social, cultural, political, and gendered norms often attributed to the Arab World.
 Diverse materials from Saudi Arabia, Lebanon, Egypt, and beyond will enhance students' global competencies and enable them to reflect upon the varied life experiences of people from around the Arab World.

 WLLC 3200: Chinese Culture & Society (face to face; offered every second year)

 This course is an introduction to Chinese culture and society.
 This course familiarizes students with Chinese history, thoughts, religion, politics, economics, language, customs, people, society, and general ways of life so that they may have a better understanding of today's Chinese society.
 May apply to the Asian Studies minor.

 WLLC 3310: The Best of French Pop Culture (taught online)

 Students will discover and analyze different aspects of French culture (such as fashion, film, food, comics, music, advertisements, media, sports, language, and other cultural artefacts), and learn to think about how popular culture is constructed and consumed in France.
 Students are actively engaged in online discussion and share their perspectives and informed opinions, regarding Popular Culture in France and in their home country.